 The goal of the ACL Research Retreat is to bring together researchers and clinicians to present and discuss the most recent advances in ACL injury risk and prevention across the injury continuum.
 The Pediatric (pre-adolescent to adolescent) athlete will be the focus of the 2022 retreat and will cover the ACL injury risk and prevention continuum from primary ACL injury to short-term and long-term consequences (e.g., secondary injury, post traumatic osteoarthritis) that develop following the initial trauma.
 Proceedings from the meeting will be published in a special issue of the Journal of Athletic Training, also dedicated to ACL Injury in the Pediatric Athlete.
 Our expectation is that the Retreat and the JAT Special Issue will make a valuable contribution to the existing body of literature, continue to strengthen the foundation for evidenced-based interventions, and identify critical areas for novel scientific inquiry.

-- The format will feature keynote presentations by experts in the field related to ACL risk and prevention in the pediatric athlete, and podium and poster presentations of original research.
+- The format featured keynote presentations by experts in the field related to ACL risk and prevention in the pediatric athlete, and podium and poster presentations of original research.

-- Significant time is provided for group discussion following each keynote and each group of podium presentations.
+- Significant time was provided for group discussion following each keynote and each group of podium presentations.

-- The meeting will conclude with a consensus meeting to identify knowledge gaps and set directions for future research.
+- The meeting concluded with a consensus meeting to identify knowledge gaps and set directions for future research.

-- A welcome reception and meals are included to foster networking among participants.
+- A welcome reception and meals were also included to foster networking among participants.